How to Fix Persistent Moisture Behind Baseboards

 Moderate-Severity Persistent Moisture

 Moderate severity indicates that moisture problems are becoming more established.
-Symptoms may appear repeatedly and show signs of gradual worsening.
+Symptoms may appear repeatedly, show gradual worsening, or affect more than the surface of the trim.

 Moderate-severity warning signs include: